aehrc/VariantSpark/cloud/aws-emr/README.md

 This command will start an EMR cluster configured to run `variant-spark` and save its id to `/tmp/cluster-id`.
 The cluster will auto-terminate after the last step has been completed so we need to submit the steps before the cluster setup has finished (which usually takes between 5 to 8 minutes).

-To run the `variant-spark` importance on hipster index data use:
+To run the `variant-spark` importance on hipster index data use (use your S3 output bucket name):

-    vs-emr submit-cmd --cluster-id-file /tmp/cluster-id  importance -if s3://variant-spark/datasets/hipsterIndex/hipster.vcf.bz2 -ff s3://variant-spark/datasets/hipsterIndex/hipster_labels.txt -fc label -v -rn 1000 -rbs 100 -on 100 -of s3://au.csiro.pbdava.test/variant-spark/output/hipster-importance-1.csv
+    vs-emr submit-cmd --cluster-id-file /tmp/cluster-id  importance -if s3://variant-spark/datasets/hipsterIndex/hipster.vcf.bz2 -ff s3://variant-spark/datasets/hipsterIndex/hipster_labels.txt -fc label -v -rn 1000 -rbs 100 -on 100 -of s3://<your-bucket-name>/variant-spark/output/hipster-importance.csv

-This should complete in about 5 minutes (after the cluster setup has finished) and save the top 100 important variables to `s3://au.csiro.pbdava.test/variant-spark/output/hipster-importance-1.csv`
+This should complete in about 5 minutes (after the cluster setup has finished) and save the top 100 important variables to `s3://<your-bucket-name>/variant-spark/output/hipster-importance-1.csv`

 In this example we use on-demand instances for both the master and the workers.
 If you prefer to use spot instances at the max price of say $0.1 you can add the `--conf "bidPrice=0.1"` option to `start-cluster` e.g.

     vs-emr start-cluster --cluster-id-file /tmp/cluster-id --conf "bidPrice=0.1"

-You can examine the cluster configuration and log files using AWS console or  `aws-cli` while its running as well as up to seven days after its termination.
+You can examine the cluster configuration and log files using AWS console or  `aws cli` while it's running as well as up to seven days after its termination.

 ### Distributions

 variant-spark distributions are available on `s3` Sydney Region (ap-southeast-2)

-- develpment builds in `s3://variant-spark/s3://variant-spark/unstable/<version>`
+- develpment builds in `s3://variant-spark/unstable/<version>`
-- relase builds in: `s3://variant-spark/s3://variant-spark/stable/<version>`
+- relase builds in: `s3://variant-spark/stable/<version>`

 where `<version>` is: